When you are spending your time and money on a project you need to be sure that you are getting the most out of your resources.

 Failure to do a thorough optimised cutting list is almost guaranteed to result in excessive wastage.

-When you have a large number of pieces to cut, it can become very complicated calculating an optimised cutting list it.
+When you have a large number of pieces to cut, it can become very complicated to calculate an optimised cutting list.
 Fortunately, there are a few free, and online resources available to help you out.

-For example, a quick web search found Cut list optimiser which is suitable for 1D bar optimisation.
-The web site requires that you sign up to a free account so that you can save your projects for later review.
+For example, a quick web search found a Cut list optimiser that is suitable for 1D bar optimisation.
+The website requires that you sign up for a free account so that you can save your projects for later review.
 Before deciding to sign up, you can look at one of their demo’s or go straight to their offline project page.

 Obligatory disclaimer: Please note that we do not recommend any particular solution in preference to any other.
 You are free to choose what suits you.
 You can even create your own spreadsheet to assist you in your calculations.

 Once you have your cutting list, you can send us a copy so that we can accurately cut it for you.
 We can also arrange delivery if you need it.
 Please note that delivery costs vary considerably depending on size, weight, and delivery address.
 The most expensive being full 6m lengths.